rubys/wunderbar/README.md

 Invoking methods that start with a Unicode
 [low line](http://www.fileformat.info/info/unicode/char/5f/index.htm)
-character ("_") will generate a HTML tag.
-As with builder on which this library is based, these tags can have text content and attributes.
+character ("_") will generate an HTML tag.
+As with builder, on which this library is based, these tags can have text content and attributes.
 Tags can also be nested.
 Logic can be freely intermixed.